-Fall-back options
+■ Fall-back options

-If breakthrough bleeding continues beyond 3 months, and other reasons, including poor adherence and pathologic processes, are excluded, one option would be to provide the patient with estrogen or switch her to a different pill, though no clinical trials support definitive recommendations.
+If breakthrough bleeding continues beyond 3 months, and other reasons including poor adherence and pathologic processes are excluded, you could consider providing estrogen or switching to a different pill, though no clinical trials support definitive recommendations.

-Aside from changing from a multiphasic to a monophasic formulation, altering the progestin component is often a first step in trying to control breakthrough bleeding.
-46 An OC with a gonane rather than an estrane progestin may be beneficial as this class of progestins may provide more consistent hormonal effects on the endometrium.
+Aside from changing from a multiphasic to a monophasic formulation, altering the progestin component is often a first step in trying to control breakthrough bleeding.46 An OC with a gonane rather than an estrane progestin may be beneficial as this class of progestins may provide more consistent hormonal effects on the endometrium.